ryedin/site/_deployment/private-registries.md

     Password:
     Done.

 You will be prompted for your username and password.
-Once the registry has been added, you can now pull private images:
+Once the registry has been added, you can pull private images:

     $ convox deploy
     Deploying test